alphaeron/congen/docs/KEYCLOAK_INTEGRATION.md

 For issues related to Keycloak integration:

 1. Check the troubleshooting section
-2. Review Keycloak logs: `kubectl logs -n congen -l app=keycloak`
+2. Review Keycloak logs: `kubectl logs -n congen -l app=keycloak` (for debugging only)
 3. Check application logs for authentication errors
 4. Verify configuration in Keycloak admin console